mchristenson/albacore/README.md

 # albacore

 - Version 0.0
+  - Update 3.3.15
+    - Added Albacore Model Classes to use with MSW Data

   - Update 2.25.15
     - Changed Root ViewController to NavigationController.
 This will better suit the Hierarchial Navigation that Albacore will   contain.
 Began Design of Home Page and Spot Page